Mental Health and Wellbeing

 At The Sherwood School, we value and aim to promote a healthy mindset and well-being in all our pupils.

-As a Mental Health trailblazer school, we are supported by our NHS and outside agencies to promote positive pupil mental health.
+As a Mental Health trailblazer school, we are supported by the NHS and outside agencies to promote positive pupil mental health.
+If you need support outside of school hours for your child, one of the agencies listed here may offer help.
+During school hours, please speak to our school office or Mrs. Hughes (SENDCo) for advice.

 Staff understand and teach our pupils at The Sherwood School that everyone of us has mental health.